fangpinsern/blog/content/posts/using-cloudflare-workers-for-form-submission/index.md

 ## Conclusion

 Now I can handle the form submissions without a full backend server deployment.
-Sometime in the future I may want to integrate a database into the service so I can keep all the information accessible rather than through a private telegram channel.
+Sometime in the future, I may want to integrate a database into the service so I can keep all the information accessible rather than through a private telegram channel.
 Till then, this solution will work fine.

 Happy Coding!